soerenkk/ONI-Old-mods-for-DLC/README.md

 ## Locate or create the "local" mod folder

-Steam users: Before trying a local download or reporting an issue, use [Mod Updater](https://steamcommunity.com/sharedfiles/filedetails/?id=2018291283) to see if the mod is out of date.

 ![Location where local mods should be installed](https://github.com/peterhaneve/ONIMods/blob/main/Docs/localmods.png) Image sourced by: [Peter Han (peterhaneve)](https://github.com/peterhaneve/ONIMods/blob/main/README.md)